dxknight/chronos/README.md

 Adding a timer with `a` in the \*chronos\* buffer is the same as adding a timer with `M-x chronos-add-timer`.

+Adding with `A` is the same as `M-x chronos-add-timers-from-string`.

 ## Move selection